Feedlot Manager

 Saskwatchewan

-Some days, I’m outside working with cattle and a vet, making sure the animals are healthy and safe.
+Some days I’m outside working with cattle and vets to keep the animals healthy and safe.
 Other days, I’m inside planning budgets and writing reports to keep the feedlot running smoothly.
-My job is all about helping the cattle grow strong and healthy so they’re ready for farmers and markets.
+I love knowing my work helps cattle grow strong and healthy, ready to support farmers and bring food to markets.

 Workplace